timswiggers/parallelismdistribution-p2psystem/readme.txt

     The vault should be accessible at all times when machine is running.
 (Run as a background process)
 -   Further try to reuse the MessageDigest instances.

+Conventions in code functionality:

+-   Peers return null when the file could not be located.